jedlikk/jedliSlider/README.md

 - default - check available options on [DEMO page](http://jedlikk.github.io/jedliSlider/#options)

 ## What's new?
 ### v.
-0.11.16
+0.12.17
+- Added functionality to filter slides, show all or only from wanted category, with option to change category to show [See example here](http://jedlikk.github.io/jedliSlider/#filtering)
+- Added events 'dragStart', 'dragEnd
+- Added functionality to keep dragging slider when mouse is outside slider box
+- Fixed bug when after drag there is no visible slides.
+Slider will now reset to first/last slide
+- Fixed bug with dragging, and blocking of slider when slider was at start/end with infinite option set to fals

+### Previous update
 - Added 'animationChange' option, to change default transform between slides to fade effect
 - Fixed slideNext() and slidePrev() bug with update of track position in infinite mode

-### Previous update
-- Added option to generate nav, on your custom html.
-See example [here](http://jedlikk.github.io/jedliSlider/#generated-nav)
-- Added function 'goToSlide' for default mode with inifnite option set to true
-- Added events 'init', 'beforeChange', 'afterChange'
-- Fixed bug with dragging, where click was enough to move slider
-- Fixed bug with 'goToSlide' function for non infinite slider

 ### Features soon: